Hello everyone! In this article, I’ll be documenting my recent staycation over at Rest Bugis Hotel.

 My stay was a mixed bag.
 Let’s start with the positives.
 The room was spacious, airy, and generally clean, while the rooftop pool was great for a budget hotel – in fact, it’s probably the best pool that I’ve used in a 3-star hotel.
 However, the room decor is dated, some aspects of the room are in desperate need of repair, and the service is downright unsatisfactory.
 I don’t think I’ll return – there are definitely better hotels at this price point (such as the Santa Grand Hotel East Coast that I reviewed last week).
 Unless you’re specifically looking for a hotel in the Arab Street area, or place a rooftop swimming pool as your top staycation priority, I would suggest giving Rest Bugis Hotel a miss.
 The establishment doesn’t even bother to set up its own social media pages and website – that should be a red flag in itself.

 Those interested in booking a stay at Rest Bugis Hotel can do so on the Traveloka app.
 Traveloka constantly has some sort of ongoing promotions, with prices so ridiculously low that I’ve personally booked about 90% of my staycations on Traveloka.
-Just for my readers, you guys can use the promo code “WAHTVLKSRV” (if you’re using SRV) and “WAHTVLK” (non-SRV) for $10 off any hotels or attractions purchase with a minimum spending of $100.
-My promo codes are stackable with any of Traveloka’s app or bank coupon codes, so be sure to stack them all for the best deal.
+Just for my readers, you guys can use the promo code “WAHTVLKSRV” (if you’re using SRV) and “WAHTVLK” (non-SRV) for $10 off any hotels or attractions purchase (with a minimum spending of $100) for new users and $5 off any hotels or attractions purchase (with a minimum spending of $50) for existing users.
+The codes are valid till the end of 2022.
 Here’s a pro tip: keep a lookout for Traveloka’s Weekend Flash Sales which occurs every Friday to Sunday for the lowest prices!
 However, this post is not sponsored – I paid my own dime to book this hotel, and as you can see I’ve been brutally honest in my review.

 P.S Do check out the new “Discounts!” page for exclusive discounts for Wah so Shiok readers!
 More brands will be added very soon – stay tuned!